Academic Senate ConstitutionAs amended in Spring 2021

 - Any resolution passed at such a meeting by a majority of those present but not less than one-third of the total electorate shall be binding on the Academic Senate.
 A member of the electorate must be physically present in order to vote.

 All matters not specifically proved for in this constitution or its by-laws shall be resolved according to Robert's Rules of Order (latest edition).

-Amendments to this constitution may be proposed by a simple majority of the Faculty Senate or by a written petition signed by one-tenth of the electorate.
+Amendments to this constitution may be proposed by a simple majority of the Academic Senate or by a written petition signed by one-tenth of the electorate.

 A simple majority vote of the electorate shall be required to amend this constitution.